WordPress/gutenberg/docs/extensibility.md

 By default, blocks provide their styles to enable basic support for blocks in themes without any change.
 Themes can add/override these styles, or rely on defaults.

 There are some advanced block features which require opt-in support in the theme.
-You can find out more [here](./extensibility/theme-support)
+See [theme support](./extensibility/theme-support)